Sorry, you need to enable JavaScript to visit this website.

 Moreover, the following institutions/agencies are involved:

-The Cyprus Sports Organization (“Κυπριακός Οργανισμός Αθλητισμού”) under the auspices of the Ministry of Education, Youth and Sport and is the competent authority for sports in Cyprus.
+The Cyprus Sports Organization (Κυπριακός Οργανισμός Αθλητισμού) which operated under the auspices of the Ministry of Education, Youth and Sport and is the competent authority for sports in Cyprus.

-The Cyprus Theatre Organization under the auspices of the Deputy Ministry of Culture and is responsible for the theatre in the country.
+The Cyprus Theatre Organization which is under the auspices of the Deputy Ministry of Culture and is responsible for the theatre in the country.

 The Commissioner for Children’s Rights whose mission is to protect and promote the rights of the child.
 Their role is to represent children and their interest at all levels, to promote public awareness and sensitivity so that children’s rights in the family, at school, in the community are safeguarded and to identify and promote the views of children where they themselves cannot be heard, to monitor legislation relating to children and to submit proposals aiming at their harmonization with the Convention on the Rights of the Child, to carry out public awareness campaigns, to appoint a representative of the child in judicial proceedings affecting him/her and to represent children in procedures affecting them.